udohsolomon/My_python_deliberate_practice/notes.md

 * The ability to concentrate intensely is a skill that must be trained.

 * Build a habit with a set starting time that you use every day for deep work

 * Map out when you’ll work deeply during each week at the beginning of the week, and then refine these decisions, as needed, at the beginning of each day

 * Deliberate practice: Start with an hour a day and build to three to four hours a day, five days a week, of uninterrupted and carefully directed concentration in combination with feedback so you can correct your approach

+* Its crucial you figure out in advance what you are going to do with your day, week and weekends before they begin.
+Structure hobbies provide good patterns

+* if you want to eliminate the addictive pool of entertainment sites on your time and attention, give your brain and mind a quality alternative.
+Not only will this preserve the ability to resist distraction and concentrate but you might even fulfil other ambitious goals and tasks.

+* Schedule Every Minute of Your Day

+* If you’re not sure how long a given activity might take, block off the expected time, then follow this with an additional block that has a split purpose.
+If you need more time for the preceding activity, use this additional block to keep working on it.
+If you finish the activity on time, however, have an alternate use already assigned for the extra block.

+* Be liberal with your use of task blocks.
+Deploy many throughout your day and make them longer than required.
+Loads of things not scheduled for come up during the day.

+*